-Service charges and non-payment fees will not be forgiven if they are assessed due to late or incomplete submission of financial aid application materials, late or incomplete submission of sponsorship documentation, or enrollment in a payment plan after these penalties have been assessed.
+Service charges and non-payment fees will not be forgiven if they are assessed due to late or incomplete submission of financial aid application materials, late or incomplete submission of sponsorship documentation, or enrollment in a payment plan after penalties have been assessed.

 Additional penalties may be assessed to delinquent accounts that are referred to a third-party collection agency.
 More details can be found below in section 5(b).